eeberhard/aica-api/docs/docs/concepts/05-building-blocks/03-components.md

 Components declare and broadcast key internal states as predicate messages, which are used by the Dynamic State Engine to trigger events.
 Refer to [Events](./02-events.md) for more information.

+### Lifecycle predicates

+Lifecycle components are based on [lifecycle nodes](../03-ros-concepts/02-lifecycle.md) and have additional predicates for each lifecycle state:

+- `is_unconfigured`
+- `is_inactive`
+- `is_active`
+- `is_finalized`

+### Auto lifecycle events

+When a lifecycle components is loaded, it starts in the unconfigured state and normally requires an external trigger to transition into different states.

+In the AICA framework, lifecycle components can auto-configure and auto-activate themselves.
+Associating the `is_unconfigured` predicate with a `lifecycle: configure` event enables the component to automatically configure itself.
+Equivalently, the `is_inactive` predicate can be used to trigger a `lifecycle: activate` event.

 ## Services